Skip to main content

 There are many things that can be done to make your home and property less welcome to mosquitoes.
 The following are suggestions to prevent mosquitoes from breeding near your home and decrease your chances of being bitten:

-- Eliminate all standing water on your property, and ask your neighbors to do the same
+• Eliminate all standing water on your property, and encourage your neighbors to do the same

-- When outside, wear long sleeve shirts, long pants, and use insect repellent (follow label directions carefully)
+• When outside, wear long sleeve shirts, long pants, and wear repellent with EPA-registered active ingredients (please follow label directions carefully)